lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] Unexpected number of K3s nodes

-      If the K3s node is newly installed, it may simply be that there has not yet been enough time for it to come up; you can re-run this phase with ``scripts/install-lockss --test-k3s`` (or ``scripts/install-lockss -K``) to retry.
+      If the K3s node is newly installed, it may simply be that there has not yet been enough time for it to come up; you can re-run this phase with ``scripts/install-lockss --test-k3s`` to retry.

       Contact us (:email:`lockss-support@lockss.org`) for troubleshooting if necessary.